WRF-CMake/wrf/doc/cmake/INSTALL.md

 cmake --build .
 cmake --install .
 ```
 where `<install_directory>` is the directory where to install WRF.
 Depending on your system's configuration, you may need to specify [WRF-CMake options](#wrf-cmake-options).
 If multiple compilers are available on the system, use the `CC` (C compiler) and/or `FC` (Fortran compiler) environment variables to specify them.
 For example, to use Intel C and Fortran compilers run `CC=icc FC=ifort cmake -GNinja -DCMAKE_INSTALL_PREFIX=<install_directory> ..`.
 On macOS, use `CC=gcc-8 FC=gfortran-8` to use the GNU compilers installed with Homebrew.
-If your system has enough memory you can enable parallel compilation with `cmake --build . --j <n>` where `<n>` is the maximum number of jobs you like to run in parallel.
+If your system has enough memory you can enable parallel compilation with `cmake --build . -- -j <n>` where `<n>` is the maximum number of jobs you like to run in parallel.

 #### Note for HPC users relying on the Modules package
 If you are using `modules` for the dynamic modification of the user's environment via modulefiles, you will need to specify the path to the NetCDF manually _after_ loading all the libraries required to compile WRF/WPS.
 For example: